 For example, it takes around 16 minutes to execute Qt on either Maven or Make with an eight-core machine.
-But if you’re using multiprocessing architecture, like Make, you can use distributed computing (Incredibuild), executing all compilation tasks remotely (across other machines in the network or the public cloud), reducing the build time to only 1 minute and 40 seconds!
+But if you’re using multiprocessing architecture, like Make (check out our CMake vs. Make comparison while you’re at it), you can use distributed computing (Incredibuild), executing all compilation tasks remotely (across other machines in the network or the public cloud), reducing the build time to only 1 minute and 40 seconds!
 Think about it: 1 minute and 40 seconds instead of 16 minutes…

 Of course, there are other real-life scenarios we can look at.